gamemann/Packet-Sequence/README.md

             # The source IPv4 address.
 If not set, you will need to specify source ranges in CIDR format like the above.
 If no source IP ranges are set, a warning will be outputted to `stderr` and 127.0.0.1 (localhost) will be used.
             srcip: NULL

             # The destination IPv4 address.
 If not set, the program will output an error.
-We require a value.
+We require a value here.
+Otherwise, the program will shutdown.
-            dstip: NULL # Required and cannot be NULL.
+            dstip: NULL

             # The IP protocol to use.
-At the moment, the supported values are udp, tcp, and icmp.
+At the moment, the only supported values are udp, tcp, and icmp.
             protocol: udp

             # The Type-Of-Service field (8-bit integer).